Stochastic Neural Network Symmetrisation in Markov Categories

 \paragraph{Stochastic equivariance}

-In this work, we consider a neural network that is allowed to depend on some additional randomness, so that its outputs are stochastic.
-Various closely-related notions of equivariance have been proposed for such models in the literature, including \cite[(8)]{bloem2020probabilistic} and \cite[Proposition 1]{xu2022geodiff}.
-As a first definition for our purposes, our goal is to obtain a neural network $f$ and a random variable $\bm{U}$ such that
+In this work, we will consider neural networks $f$ that are allowed to depend on some additional randomness $\bm{U}$.
+For such models, the following \emph{stochastic} notion of equivariance is useful in many applications:

 for all $x \in \X$, $g \in \G$, where $\eqd$ denotes equality in distribution.
-In other words, we want a model whose distribution of outputs is equivariant across repeated executions rather than necessarily at any single one.
-This generalises our original condition \eqref{eq:equivariance}: every deterministically equivariant $f$ is also stochastically equivariant in a degenerate way, but the converse is not true, since the distributional equality considered here does not imply that $f$ is equivariant in a pointwise or almost sure sense.
-In this way, stochastic equivariance allows us to consider a broader class of models than could be obtained from the deterministic case directly.
-Stochastic equivariance is of interest in applications such as generative modelling \cite{xu2022geodiff,hoogeboom2022equivariant,anand2022protein,yim2023se3} and reinforcement learning \cite{brehmer2023edgi}, and in situations where uncertainty quantification is required.
-It is also relevant for deterministic symmetrisation itself, since although the probabilistic methods of \cite{kim2023learning,dym2024equivariant} ultimately produce a deterministic output, they rely on a stochastically equivariant neural network for a particular subcomponent.
+This generalises the original deterministic condition \eqref{eq:equivariance}, which is recovered as the degenerate case where $\bm{U}$ is constant.
+It is also more general than the pointwise notion considered in equation (17) of \citet{bloem2020probabilistic} and (1) of \citet{lawrence2024improving}, which uses \emph{almost sure} equality in place of the distributional equality here.
+In particular, \eqref{eq:equivariance-stochastic} only implies equivariance across repeated samples of $\bm{U}$ rather than for any individual one.
+As a result, stochastic equivariance provides a more flexible notion of symmetry that encompasses a wider range of $f$ and $\bm{U}$ than these alternative conditions.

-In much of the following, it is convenient to regard the pair of $f$ and $\bm{U}$ as a single entity thought of as a \emph{generative process}, rather than decoupling these as in \eqref{eq:equivariance-stochastic}.
-We formalise this in terms of \emph{Markov kernels}, defined in Section \ref{sec:markov-kernels}, which are a standard construction in probability theory for modelling conditional distributions or stochastic maps.
+Throughout much of the following, it is convenient to regard the pair of $f$ and $\bm{U}$ as a single entity thought of as a ``stochastic neural network'', rather than decoupling these as in \eqref{eq:equivariance-stochastic}.
+We formalise this in terms of \emph{Markov kernels}, defined in Section \ref{sec:markov-kernels}, which are a standard construction in probability theory for modelling conditional distributions, or ``functions with stochastic output''.
 In short, a Markov kernel $k : \X \to \Y$ encodes for each $x \in \X$ a probability distribution on $\Y$ that we denote $k(dy|x)$.
-The equivariance condition we will consider is then as follows:
+We will say that $k$ is \emph{stochastically equivariant} (or simply \emph{equivariant}) if